Lemon Blueberry Muffins

 I always love having a fresh batch of muffins to kick off the weekend, and this is one of my staple recipes: easy, quick to make from scratch, and loaded with fruit.

 Plus, these babies are a bit healthier than your average muffins.
-They are made with whole-grain flour and they contain a small amount of unrefined cane sugar, which makes them delicious but not overly sweet.
+They are made with whole-grain flour and contain a small amount of unrefined cane sugar, making them delicious but not overly sweet.

-However, you can swap whole grain flour with all-purpose flour or you can use white sugar instead of cane sugar, they will turn out delicious anyway!
+However, you can swap whole grain flour with all-purpose flour or use white sugar instead of cane sugar; they will turn out delicious anyway!

 • Frozen or fresh blueberries